SuLab/DrugMechDB/pages/mydoc/tazarotenepsoriasis.md

 | Inflammatory Response | POSITIVELY CORRELATED WITH | Psoriasis |
 | Dermatitis, Exfoliative | POSITIVELY CORRELATED WITH | Psoriasis |
 |---------|-----------|---------|

+Comment: MESH:D057705 refers to the movement of leukocytes (the term NCIT:C91439 would have been better suited here but could not be validated)

 Reference: [https://go.drugbank.com/drugs/DB00799#mechanism-of-action](https://go.drugbank.com/drugs/DB00799#mechanism-of-action){:target="_blank"}